irons163/IRIPCamera-swift/README.md

     - See [H264-RTSP-Server-iOS](https://github.com/irons163/H264-RTSP-Server-iOS).

 ## How the demo works?
-- 1. Just simply type `demo` or `demo2` or `demo3` in the `Setting` page.
-There are some default public rtps streammings can look at.
+1. Just simply type `demo` or `demo2` or `demo3` in the `Setting` page, then press `Done` button, it will convert to a rtsp url afterward.
+There are some default public rtps streamings can look at.
-- 2. Prepare 2 iPhones, connecting them in the same network.
+2. Prepare 2 iPhones, connecting them in the same network.
     - Run [H264-RTSP-Server-iOS](https://github.com/irons163/H264-RTSP-Server-iOS) in an iPhone, it would show the local IP in the top of the screen.
     - Run this project in the other iPhone, type the RTSP Url into the setting page.
     - Enjoy your personal iPhoneCam : )